President’s Convocation and Matriculation

 The highlight of this memorable occasion is Trinity College President Joanne Berger-Sweeney’s Convocation address.
 The ceremony also includes greetings from the faculty and the Student Government Association, an introduction to the remarkable Class of 2027 by the Dean of Admissions, and a special message about Trinity traditions from an alum of the college.

 The oldest continuously observed tradition at Trinity, Matriculation is the symbolic act of enrolling at the college.
 During the ceremony, the dean of the faculty introduces the new students as candidates in arts and sciences worthy of admission to all of the rights and privileges of Trinity College.
 The president in turn presents the candidates to the secretary of the faculty, who administers the Oath of Matriculation, which reads:

 “I promise to observe the statutes of Trinity College, to obey all its rules and regulations, and to discharge faithfully all scholastic duties required of me.
 I further promise to maintain and defend all of the rights, privileges, and immunities of the College, according to my station and degree in the same.”

-After taking the Oath of Matriculation, a representative from the Class 0f 2026, transfer students, and the individualized degree program, will sign the Matriculation Book, one of a long series of volumes preserved in the college’s archives since the founding of our college.
+After taking the Oath of Matriculation, a representative from the Class 0f 2027, transfer students, and the individualized degree program, will sign the Matriculation Book, one of a long series of volumes preserved in the college’s archives since the founding of our college.
 All students who are admitted as degree candidates are required to subscribe to the Oath of Matriculation by signing their names in this book.
-Incoming students will have an opportunity to sign on Friday, September 2.
+Incoming students will have an opportunity to sign during New Student Orientation.